entice-repository/wp4-multi-objective-optimized-vmi-repository-middleware/README.md

 2. VMI Location Tracking.
 3. Applying Multi-objective optimization
 4. Querying the storage node details attached to ENTICE VMI Repository
-5. Querying the container details at a particular Storage Node using its ID
+5. Querying the S3 container/bucket details at a particular Storage Node using its ID
 6. Querying the VM Images details stored at storage node inside a particular container/bucket.